Homemade Vegan Sushi

 - 1 package Nori (seaweed sheets)

-- 1 teaspoon salt
+- 1 ripe avocado

 - Wasabi, for serving.
 Optional. (prepared from powder)

 - Lay 1 piece of nori on the sushi mat.
-Wet your hands or a spoon with a little water and press a thin layer of rice over the nori, leaving a 1/2" boarder on one long side.
+Wet your hands or a spoon with a little water and press a thin layer of rice over the nori, leaving a 1/2" border on one long side.
 I found using the back of a large spoon or measuring cup worked well to make an even layer.

 - Lay your fillings along the top long side of the rice, as my daughter is doing in the photo above.

-- Using the sushi mat, lift the top long edge of the nori and rice over the fillings and continue to roll tightly.
+Using the sushi mat, lift the top long edge of the nori and rice over the fillings and continue to roll tightly.
 When you get to the end, wet the 1/2" edge without rice to help the nori stick to itself.

-- Use a sharp chefs knife to slice the log crosswise into rolls.
+- Use a sharp chef's knife to slice the log crosswise into rolls.
 Serve with soy sauce or liquid aminos and wasabi, if desired.